OWASP/www-project-modsecurity/tab_news.md

 The following is a lose collection of news and status reports since OWASP took over the project in Jan 2024.

+### Status 2024-02-23

+* We had more discussions about code, bug reports and improvements.
+Given we are seeking to build a new development company, this is a very good sign and deserves the top priority.
+* With 3 open source SecLang implementations (ModSec v2, ModSec v3, Coraza), there is a growing need to coordinate the behavior, namely with implementation differences and new features.
+OWASP ModSecurity has proposed a SecLang round table and invited several stakeholders (Coraza and several rules projects) to discuss a pending problem.
+This meeting will happen in the coming weeks.
+* Original author of ModSecurity, Ivan Ristić, presented at the OWASP London 20 years anniversary event about 22 years of ModSecurity.
+[Link to video](https://www.youtube.com/watch?v=SbAVBQODDR0&t=3592s)

 ### Status 2024-02-16

 * We had to roll back several commits on v2.
 This brought us to the conclusion we need CI/CD in place before we merge anything.